cpen333/cpen333.github.io/_labs/cplusplus.md

 double compute_acceleration(double f, double m);
 ```

-If you need to brush-up on your 1D mechanics: position, velocity, accelration and force are related through
+If you need to brush-up on your 1D mechanics: position, velocity, acceleration, and force are related through

 $$v = \frac{dx}{dt} \approx \frac{x_1-x_0}{t_1-t_0}$$